NYUMedML/CNN_design_for_AD/README.md

 # Generalizable deep learning model for early Alzheimer’s disease detection from structural MRIs
-This repository contains code for [paper](https://www.nature.com/articles/s41598-022-20674-x) and [paper](http://proceedings.mlr.press/v116/liu20a) on deep learning for dementia.
+This repository contains code for a medical [paper](https://www.nature.com/articles/s41598-022-20674-x) and a machine learning [paper](http://proceedings.mlr.press/v116/liu20a) on deep learning for dementia.
 In this [paper](https://www.nature.com/articles/s41598-022-20674-x), we compared the deep learning model with volume/thickness models.
 The volume and thickness data are extracted using the Freesurfer and quality controled by radiologists.

 If you would like to access the volume and thickness data, please download it from the [/Data](https://github.com/NYUMedML/CNN_design_for_AD/tree/master/Data) folder.